AbolfaZlRezaEe/WeatherNotFound/README.md

 - `Validation failed!
 Your Api key is not working...`: This is a log that you might see in your logcat section of Android Studio. if you saw this, you should check `weatherNotFound.properties` file and make sure you specified the needed parameter for ApiKey section(if you don't know how, check [here](https://github.com/AbolfaZlRezaEe/WeatherNotFound/tree/develop#how-weathernotfound-works)). if you specified and you still have this log, you should check the [OpenWeatherMap](https://openweathermap.org/) website and make sure your ApiKey is enabled.

 > Don't forget that if you just created your Apikey, it takes some time to enabling it from [OpenWeatherMap](https://openweathermap.org/).
 So wait some minutes and then try again.

-- `weatherNotFound.properties didn't exits!! continuing...`: This is a compile-time error log which you might see! if you saw this during compile-time in the build tab of Android Studio, make sure you created `weatherNotFound.properties` successfully!

 ## Contribution
 Make me happy by contributing to this project!
 You can help me fix bugs, add features and resolve issues so WeatherNotFound can grow.